mkiz0403/mkiz0403/README.md

 I'm studying **React, Node.js, and TypeScript** with the goal of becoming a skilled **front-end developer**.🧑🏻‍💻

-I have a healthy body and enjoy fitness.🏋🏻‍♂️ (S.B.D Total: 540kg)💪🏼
+I have a healthy body and enjoy fitness.
+(S.B.D Total: 540kg 💪🏼)

-My dream is to create products that can make your life better and more enjoyable.⭐️
+My dream is to create products that can make your life better and more enjoyable.

-<h3> ✨ Skills</h3>

 **Platforms & Languages**